sjbiaga/pisc/README.md

        in/
        out/

-The root project folder contains a file `main.scala.in`.
+The root project folder contains two files: `pi.scala` and `main.scala.in`.
-!!!Warning: do not delete it!!!
+!!!Warning: do not delete them!!!
-One can edit it, thought it's ready to generate a main `App`.
+One can edit'em, thought they're ready to generate a main `App`.

 Let's go backwards.
 To run an example, `cd` to `examples` and execute:

-    ./examples $ scala-cli run out/pi_example.scala --dependency org.typelevel::cats-effect:3.5.2 -S 3.4.0-RC1
+    ./examples $ scala-cli run ../pi.scala out/pi_example.scala --dependency org.typelevel::cats-effect:3.5.2 -S 3.4.0-RC1

 To get the final source file `out/pi_example.scala`, concatenate two `.in` files: